Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Startup/README.md

 ## 🧠 Post-Exploitation

-After gaining access to the target machine, further enumeration was performed to identify interesting files and directories.
+Once initial access was obtained, I began post-exploitation by enumerating the system for sensitive files, credentials, and privilege escalation vectors.

 During this process, a directory named `/incidents` was discovered, which appeared unusual and worth investigating.